Getting Started with ZML

 While waiting for approval, you can already generate your Huggingface access token.

-Once you've been granted access, you're ready to download a gated model like Meta-Llama-3-8b!
+Once you've been granted access, you're ready to download a gated model like Meta-Llama-3-8b

-# requires token in $HOME/.cache/huggingface/token
+# requires token in $HOME/.cache/huggingface/token, as created by the

 cd examples